 - Use a gas, pellet, or charcoal grill.

 - I suggest about 1-inch thick steaks here. ¾ inch thick will cook faster and is easy to overcook, so be careful.
+You may also use this method for 1½ inch thick strip steaks.

 - The timing of the salt: Salt will pull the water out of the meat, but in 45 to 60 minutes, the salt and water will reabsorb, which is good.
-So, salt at the start of the rest at room temperature or just before grilling but not in between.
+So, salt at the start of the rest at room temperature or just before grilling, but not in between.

 - Many more options and questions are discussed in the recipe post.